priyankasenni/Crypto-Tracker-App/README.md

 - **API Integration:** Data is fetched asynchronously from the [CoinMarketCap API](https://coinmarketcap.com/api/), using **Retrofit** for API calls.
 - **Jetpack Compose UI:** The app uses **Jetpack Compose** for building UI components in a declarative, reactive style.
 - **MVVM Architecture:** The application follows the **Model-View-ViewModel** architecture to separate concerns and facilitate testing.
-- **Coroutines for Async Operations:** Asynchronous tasks such as fetching data and performing background operations are handled by **Kotlin Coroutines**.
+- **Coroutines for FLow Operations:** Tasks such as fetching data and performing background operations are handled by **Kotlin Coroutines**.

 ## Tech Stack